thehapyone/Volvo-Assignment/README.md

  - Use Kafka Connect to move events directly from topics into Postgres database or any other related third party data consumer.
 This will be way more faster and efficient.
  - More data redundancy will be considered.
  - A better transformation schema can also be considered that will be better than the presented one here.

+## More Information
+Please, if you run into issues running the scripts in this work please get in touch with me.
+Thank you.